Hike The Overland Track:

 And so we begin …

 The track is initially an easy, though narrow boardwalk through buttongrass plains.
 A gradual ascent brought us to temperate rainforest, which I didn’t expect to find here.
 A lovely waterfall cascades into Cradle Lake – a glacial cirque.
-We walked alongside this beautiful lake until it was time to start climbing.
-Along with dolerite peaks, glacial cirques are a feature of the walk, the largest and deepest being Lake St Clair.
+We hiked alongside this beautiful lake until it was time to start climbing.
+Along with dolerite peaks, glacial cirques are a feature of the hike, the largest and deepest being Lake St Clair.

 11.30am